Speech therapy massage in Almaty — what you need to know

 What is speech therapy massage and what is it for

-Speech therapy massage is a mechanical effect on the muscles of the articulatory apparatus: tongue, lips, cheeks, soft palate.
-We work with fingers or special tools to normalize muscle tone, improve blood supply, and prepare speech organs for correct sound pronunciation.
+Speech therapy massage is a mechanical effect on the muscles of the articulatory apparatus: the tongue, lips, cheeks, and soft palate.
+We work with fingers or special instruments to normalize muscle tone, improve blood supply, and prepare the speech organs for correct sound pronunciation.

 Why speech therapy massage is needed

-Indications for speech therapy massage include a wide range of disorders.
-The main ones are: dysarthria (mild and severe forms), delayed speech development (DSD), alalia, stuttering, hypersalivation (excessive drooling), tongue tone disorders — hypertonicity and hypotonicity.
-Massage is also effective for rhinolalia (after palate surgery) and in preparation for producing complex sounds in children aged 2.5–3 years.
+Indications for logopedic massage include a wide range of disorders.
+The main ones are: dysarthria (mild and pronounced forms), speech delay, alalia, stuttering, hypersalivation (excessive drooling), tongue tone disorders — hypertonicity and hypotonicity.
+Massage is also effective for rhinolalia (after palate surgery) and in preparation for producing complex sounds in children from 2.5–3 years old.
 In adults, the indications are the same: after strokes, traumatic brain injuries, for dysarthria due to cerebral palsy.
-Contraindications: acute oral inflammation (stomatitis, herpes), fever, active phase epilepsy, blood disorders.
-If you are unsure — we always conduct a preliminary assessment, which is free.
+Contraindications: acute oral inflammations (stomatitis, herpes), fever, active-phase epilepsy, blood disorders.
+If you are unsure — we always conduct a preliminary diagnostic assessment, which is free of charge.

 The results we see in our patients fall into three groups.
-First—normalization of tone: the tongue stops being "floppy" or "rigid," and mobility appears.
-Second—reduced drooling: the child begins to swallow saliva instead of having a wet chin.
-Third—accelerated sound production: sounds appear 3–4 months faster than with articulation exercises alone.
+First — normalization of tone: the tongue stops being "flaccid" or "rigid," and mobility appears.
+Second — reduced drooling: the child begins to swallow saliva instead of having a wet chin.
+Third — accelerated sound production: sounds appear 3–4 months faster than with articulatory gymnastics alone.
 For example, in six-year-old Aisha with tongue hypertonicity, after 8 sessions of relaxing massage, the "L" sound emerged on its own, without additional work.
 An important nuance: the effect is consolidated if massage is combined with speech therapy sessions.
-Massage alone without sound correction provides temporary improvement—muscles relax, but the skill of correct pronunciation is not formed.
+Massage alone without sound correction provides temporary improvement — muscles relax, but the skill of correct pronunciation is not formed.

 In our practice, we use several techniques, and the choice depends on the diagnosis, age, and muscle tone.
 We combine classic manual massage with probe massage using the Novikova method, and for children under 3 years old, we often use spoon massage — it is less invasive and well tolerated.